GioGioWasTaken/Linux-Machine/Brain/Cybersecurity/Assembly_and_RE.md

 - [[Writing_Shellcode]]

 - Possible reasons for segfaults:
 	- In assembly, the OS expects some values, depending on their size, to be aligned in some specific manner.
 4 byte values must end in a hex digit that's divisible by 4, and the same goes for 8 byte values such as ESP.
+More info about stack alignment right below
 		- This can be beat by chaining a return addresses into the payload, before the target address, thus moving ESP to a location so that it's properly aligned and a segfault doesn't occur.
 	- Remember that not only stack allignment matters, but also ESP.
 In some rare instances, your shellcode has potential to move ESP to a locatio nsuch that it overwrites itself on the stack.